curvegrid/go-ethereum-wiki/Developers'-Guide.md

 # Contributing

 Only github is used to track issues.
+(Please include the commit and branch when reporting an issue.)

 Pull requests should by default commit on the `develop` branch.
 The `master` branch is only used for finished stable major releases.